 An annual report is an official and comprehensive communication of a company’s activities, financial performance, achievements, and future projections over the previous year.
 It spells out the financial condition and operations for the year ended for shareholders and other stakeholders.
 It should be prepared so the general community can understand it and see if collaboration would be feasible.

-Today, annual reports have evolved to also become marketing tools, especially for nonprofit organizations, who use them to impress donors, attract new ones, and showcase their brand to employees, clients, and the public.
+Today, annual board reports have evolved to also become marketing tools, especially for nonprofit organizations, who use them to impress donors, attract new ones, and showcase their brand to employees, clients, and the public.

 For publicly traded companies like a limited liability company (LLC), producing an annual report and having a registered agent are required by the U.S. Securities Exchange Commission (SEC).